DevOps-MBSE/AaC/docs/docs/user_guide/aac_language.md

 ### Components

-Image a large system made up of many interacting components.
+Imagine a large system made up of many interacting components.
 In an abstract way, you can think of the design of that system as a decomposition heirarchy starting with the system, then subsystem, then components, and modules.
 The AaC model type allows this vertical decomposition to be captured using components